awsdocs/amazon-emr-management-guide/doc_source/emr-instance-fleet.md

 1. Choose **Create Cluster**\.

 ## Use the CLI to configure instance fleets<a name="emr-instance-fleet-cli"></a>

-To create and launch a cluster with instance fleets, use the `create-cluster` command along with `--instance-fleet` parameters\.
-The following examples demonstrate how to use the `create-cluster` command with a variety of options that you can combine\.
++ To create and launch a cluster with instance fleets, use the `create-cluster` command along with `--instance-fleet` parameters\.
++ To get configuration details about the instance fleets in a cluster, use the `list-instance-fleets` command\.
++ To add multiple custom Amazon Linux AMIs to a cluster you’re creating, use the `CustomAmiId` option with each `InstanceType` specification\.
+You can configure instance fleet nodes with multiple instance types and multiple custom AMIs to fit your requirements\.
+See [Create a cluster with the instance fleets configuration](#create-cluster-instance-fleet-cli)\.
++ To make changes to the target capacity for an instance fleet, use the `modify-instance-fleet` command\.
++ To add a task instance fleet to a cluster that doesn't already have one, use the `add-instance-fleet` command\.
++ Multiple custom AMIs can be added to the task instance fleet using the CustomAmiId argument with the add\-instance\-fleet command\.
+See [Create a cluster with the instance fleets configuration](#create-cluster-instance-fleet-cli)\.
++ To use the allocation strategy option when creating an instance fleet, update the service role to include the example policy document in the following section\.
++ To use the capacity reservations options when creating an instance fleet with On\-Demand allocation strategy, update the service role to include the example policy document in the following section\.
++ The instance fleets are automatically included in the default EMR service role and EMR managed policy \(EMR\_DefaultRole and AmazonEMRServicePolicy\_v2\)\.
+If you are using a custom service role or custom managed policy for your cluster, you must add the new permissions for allocation strategy in the following section\.

+## Create a cluster with the instance fleets configuration<a name="create-cluster-instance-fleet-cli"></a>

+The following examples demonstrate `create-cluster` commands with a variety of options that you can combine\.

 **Note**
 If you have not previously created the default EMR service role and EC2 instance profile, use `aws emr create-default-roles` to create them before using the `create-cluster` command\.